kuberlab/docs/docs/workspace/workspace.md

 11. Kibernetika Demo Gallery
 12. Help - Kibernetika.AI online documentation
 13. List of running tasks - dashboard showing the list of active tasks for the current workspace.
-14. Recent Projects
+14. Recent Projects - open the list of the latest run projects
-15. Recent Servings
+15. Recent Servings - open the list of the most recent servings
-16. Resource usage
+16. Resource usage - shows the availability and usage of GPU resource.
+In the cloud environment GPU is available on demand.

 #### Workspace Projects